What is the Best Floss for Kids to Use?

 Water Flossers

-The Waterpik is my recommendation for the best water flosser for kids, and it might even be the best water flosser of 2024.
+The Waterpik is my recommendation for the best water flosser for kids, and it might even be the best water flosser of 2025 and beyond.
 It’s designed for kids over age 6 and is simple, safe, and small.

 What’s the safest dental floss to use?